SKoschnicke/penetration-tester/docs/index.rst

 Support
 -------

-If you find bugs, please report them in the `issue iracker
+If you find bugs, please report them in the `issue tracker
 <https://www.github.com/SKoschnicke/penetration-tester/issues>`_.
 You
 may also reach me by email: s.koschnicke@gfxpro.com